Republican Party efforts to disrupt the 2024 United States presidential election: Aftermath

 In January 2025, Newsweek reported that two election integrity organizations, SMART Elections and Election Truth Alliance, had alleged voting irregularities during the 2024 election cycle, emphasizing that the allegations were speculative and not concrete proof of fraud.
 Both groups had analyzed "drop-off rate" – the difference in vote count between the presidential race and the next-highest down ballot statewide race (such as the United States Senate) on the same day.
 SMART Elections found that Trump had a significantly larger number of votes than the corresponding Republican Senate candidate or major down-ballot race, while Harris had significantly fewer votes compared to the corresponding Democratic Senate candidate or major down-ballot race, and that these findings primarily were observed for the six swing states analyzed.
 SMART Elections further broke down the data by county and found that, in North Carolina, Harris received fewer votes than the Democratic candidate for attorney general in every county in the state, while Trump received more votes than the Republican candidate for attorney general in every county in the state.
 Similar patterns were observed in eight other states.
+The group also gave some potential reasons for this discrepancy, including pro-Palestinian voters not supporting either candidate, voters who only care about Trump, and gender or racial biases against Harris.

 Election Truth Alliance had observed results in Clark County, Nevada, that were "consistent with vote manipulation."
 The group analyzed cast vote records for that county (defined as an anonymized spreadsheet that shows how votes were cast) and alleged that early voting records were similar to a "Russian tail" (a statistical phenomenon commonly observed in Russia where election results deviate from a Gaussian distribution and may be an indicator of election fraud).

 Media

 Media coverage during the immediate aftermath of the election focused primarily on the conspiracy theory that Elon Musk used Starlink to hack the election results, which Snopes described as "unfounded".
 Allegations from left-wing social media users of election fraud during the aftermath of the 2024 United States presidential election had been dismissed as "baseless", described as part of BlueAnon, and compared to Stop the Steal.

 Greg Palast criticized American mainstream media's reaction to voter suppression, writing, "The U.S. media will write about vote suppression tactics during an election.
 But never would the media report on the effect of suppression on the November 5 vote count."

-Alternative media outlets The Canary and the Free Press called for an election audit or a hand recount, citing multiple bomb threats, voter roll purges and voting machine vulnerabilities.
+Alternative media outlets The Canary and the Columbus Free Press called for an election audit or a hand recount, citing multiple bomb threats, voter roll purges and voting machine vulnerabilities.

 Fact-checkers from PolitiFact and NewsGuard denied claims that Trump's comments about "vote-counting computers" were an indication of election fraud, deeming those claims as false.
 Similarly, some American and international mainstream media outlets described reactions to his comments as conspiracy theories.